hasan-web/hasan-web/README.md

 # Hasan Ali

-👋 Hello!
+ Hello 👋!
 I'm Hasan Ali, a Full Stack Developer with over 4 years of professional experience, including 3 years in the startup ecosystem.

 ## 💼 Professional Summary